Canvasback Logo

 A century ago, a monumental movement of determined citizens petitioned Congress to create the largest "wild-life preserve" ever in order to save their favorite upper Mississippi River backwaters from being drained and converted to farmland.
 Spearheading the movement was the charismatic Will Dilg whose newly created Izaak Walton League championed the refuge as its first magnificent achievement.

 The Upper Mississippi River National Wildlife and Fish Refuge has been a haven for fish, wildlife, and people since 1924.
 The Refuge stretches 261 river miles from Wabasha, Minnesota to Rock Island, Illinois, protecting over 240,000 acres of Mississippi River floodplain.
 The Refuge hosts over 3.7 million annual visits for hunting, fishing, wildlife observation, and other recreation.
+These are just a few examples of wildlife that this national and international treasure hosts:

 • 306 species of birds